 Every year the Department awards prizes to undergraduate majors who demonstrate impressive research and writing skills.
 History majors with strong academic records are also encouraged to join the Epsilon Pi chapter of the national history honors society, Phi Alpha Theta, Inc. which organizes social, community, and academic events and publishes a journal of undergraduate research.

 To learn more about the assets of a history degree after college, see the Department's guide to History at Work, read some profiles of our alumni who are putting history into play in different careers, or catch one of the events in our History at Work Speaker Series.

 If you have more questions about studying history at UGA, you should talk to the Director of Undergraduate Studies.
-It's part of her job to show you how history is rad.
+It's part of his job to show you how history is rad.